 Benefits and advantages of fob or card access systems:

 - Proximity cards and fobs can be used to collect data on time and attendance.
-This data can be used to spot those consistently late or taking unauthorised breaks.
-This can help a business manage its productivity
+This data can be used to spot those consistently late or taking unauthorised breaks, which can help a business manage its productivity

 - These access control systems are a cost-effective solution to building security.
 If a physical key is lost, replacing them along with the locks becomes expensive over time